GuyMicciche/Tutorial-Assets/Houdini To Maya Particle Instancers and Attributes/README.md

 - In Houdini, do not export a `id` or `particleId` attribute, you must rename.

 ---
-Here is a table summarizing common Houdini particle/point attributes and their typical mapped equivalents in Maya particles when transferred via Alembic:
+Common Houdini particle/point attributes and their typical mapped equivalents in Maya particles when transferred:

 | Houdini Attribute | Maya Attribute | Data Type | Description |
 | :-- | :-- | :-- | :-- |